aws/aws-cdk-rfcs/text/287-cli-deprecation-warnings.md

   and the library code using deprecated APIs.
   We can alleviate this problem by turning on the `CDK_DEPRECATED_ERROR` environment variable by default in our tests, which will be a forcing function for us to stop using deprecated APIs in the Construct Library.
-3. We won't be able to register warnings for accessing deprecated static constants (this includes enums).
+3. Adding emitting warnings for accessing deprecated static constants (including enums) will require huge changes to the emitted JavaScript (changing from a field to a `static` getter).
+4. We only report APIs actually hit during a particular execution of the code (while missing statically declared but not actually invoked deprecated elements).

 ### What alternative solutions did you consider?